QF 3-pounder Hotchkiss: Japanese service

-Japan adopted the Hotchkiss 3-pounder 5-barrel revolver cannon in the 1880s and later adopted the simpler single-barrel quick-firing weapon.
+Japan adopted the Hotchkiss 3-pounder 5-barrel revolving cannon in the 1880s and later adopted the simpler single-barrel quick-firing weapon.
 The Japanese versions of the 3-pounder were known as Yamanouchi guns and were largely identical to their British equivalents.
 The Japanese also had a related 30 caliber 2½-pounder gun from Elswick, the Yamanouchi Mk I. During the Russo-Japanese War, ships of both sides were armed with Hotchkiss 3-pounder guns.
 The Japanese found them to be ineffective and removed them after the war.

 Japanese ships armed with 3-pounder guns include: